snowplow-archive/snowplow.github.com/analytics/event-dictionaries-and-data-models/contexts.md

 Contexts provide a convenient way in Snowplow to schema common entities once, and then use those schemas across all the different events where those entities are relevant.

+## Understand contexts?

+Then read on to learn about [Iglu](iglu.html) - the schema repository for handling schemas for your events and contexts.